mooreniemi/mgmt/scrummaster-guidelines.md

 # scrummaster guidelines

-## top level goals
+## top level goals: :watch: & :ship: :heavy_check_mark:

-1. standup should be BRIEF. eg. capped at 15 minutes (or roughly 1 minute per team count plus some margin) for an 11 person team
+1. standup should be **BRIEF**. eg. capped at 15 minutes for an 11 person team (or roughly 1 minute per team count plus some margin)
-2. standup should keep us FOCUSED on delivery. ie. moving stories through our "pipeline" to launched
+2. standup should keep us **FOCUSED** on delivery. ie. moving stories through our "pipeline" to launched

-if the talking isn't serving those goals your job is to refocus your team: put it in the parking lot!
+if the talking isn't serving those goals your job is to refocus your team: put it in the parking lot! :rotating_light:

 ## what standup is NOT